aviranGit/JobMatcher/README.md

 - MySQL

 App Structure-
-- The app name in the project is "jobmatcher"
 - There are three models:
   - Skill (attribute: name)
   - Candidate (attributes: title, skills(ManyToMany))
   - Job (attributes: title, skills(ManyToMany))
 - The endpoint that search for best candidates is 'matcher/bestCandidates/' - which can be reach after clicking the "Search" button at home page.

 Installing The App-